 What is Emotional Salary?

 Emotional salary is the kind that touches on the emotional gains rather than the monetary benefits of a job.
 Emotional salary is the non-financial gains employees obtain from working that motivates them and leads to personal and professional development.
+To work correctly in a business's emotional wage strategy, the firm must first understand the amount of satisfaction and comfort that employees have in the organization, since these characteristics will increase with the emotional salary.
+It is impossible to develop a proper emotional wage strategy without the workers' input.

 What are the basic elements of Emotional Salary?